slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 3.
 Data Engineering

 ## Unpack FAERS Zip files using Synapse Pipelines (Persona: Data Engineer)
 As mentioned in Step 1, the FAERS data is embedded as separate files within each quarterly .zip file.
-The objective is to move all those files for each quarter for each year into a single folder.
+The objective is to consolidate all those files for each quarter for each year into a single location.
 To make this task easier, you will use Synapse pipelines to create a pipeline through a low-code experience.

 1. Launch the Synapse workspace (via Azure portal > Synapse workspace > Workspace web URL)
 2. Go to `Integrate`, click `+`, and click `Import` to select the JSON template from the repository's `/02-DataEngineering/` folder
 3. Run the pipeline
+4. View the extracted files in ADLS

 ## Step 4.
 Analytics & Visualization

 ## Step 4.1: Process and analyze SDUD data (Persona: Pro Data Scientist, Data Architect)
 First, you will build the retrospective analysis using the SDUD data.
 The objective is to process and analyze the SDUD data to identify any drug prescription trends.
-Due to the large size of the datasets, Azure Databricks will be first used to handle these large datasets with the latest Spark capabilities.
+Azure Databricks will be first used to handle these large datasets with the latest Spark capabilities.

 1. Launch the Databricks workspace (via Azure portal > Databricks > Launch workspace > Workspace web URL)
 2. Go to `Clusters`.
 Create a cluster with the following variables: (TBD)